asiahub-10/my-ecommerce-project--admin-side_laravel/readme.md

 This is a dynamic ecommerce website for admin panel which is created with laravel.
 Basically this is back-end of the ecommerce site and also linked up with the front-end.

 In addition, the front-end of this site is created with vue.js whose link is also given bellow.

+## Preview
+Click to
+<a href="https://asiahub-10.github.io/my-project-preview/">PREVIEW VIDEO</a>
+to watch the preview of this project.

 #